-When you have finished writing a note, click on the image to record another mark, or click the 'Save Changes and E alt button. 👌 Course Jones + 📋 📿 Add Body Map Click where on the body the injury or markings appear.
+When you have finished writing a note, click on the image to record another mark, or click the 'Save Changes and E alt button. 👌 Course Jones 💠 🔘 Add Body Map Click where on the body the injury or markings appear.
 You can scroll down for hands, feet etc. Every injury can be recorded separately.
 F B Click where on the body the injury or markings appear.
 You can scroll down for hands, feet etc. Every injury can be recorded separately.
 This Body Map will be attached to the Profile of the following Pupil: Andy Abbot (UPN: W1392961200, DoB: 19 Jul 2010, Year Group: Year 6, Registration Group: 6B) Body Map Annotation 1.
 Description facial bruising 3-4 cm yellow in coloud above right eye Percon Once clicked on the left, this box will appear allowing you to type the dialis of the injury/markings.
 There is no text limit here, the bottom right-hand corner can be dragged up or down to accommodate more text.
 Every injury can have its own individual text box.
 Click Create Body Map bottom right when all injuries are recorded.
-Clice Create Body Map myconcern [] Mycon cern Primary (Training) (1001114) 🍰 Davina Jones 👻 📔 Q My Concerns Resources - Help Concern Summary Jeg.
-Injury - Megan arrived at School this morning with a badly bruised right eye.
-Describe the type of concern/incident followed by a brief summary (max.
+Clice Create Body Map myconcern ncern Primary (Training) (1001114)  Davina Jones 👻 📔 Q My Concerns Resources 🗸 Help Concern Summary Describe the type of concern/incident followed by a brief summary (max.
 250 characters) Concern Date/Time Details of Concern There is no need to repeat the Concern Summary.
 Location of Incident